MJeremy2017/system-design/network/cdn/README.md

 ## Pull CDN

-It update content only when a user request for that particular content(lazily pull), after that the content will be cached with given TTL.
+It updates content only when a user request for that particular content(lazily pull), after that the content will be cached with given TTL.
+Newly updated content will only be uploaded to CDN after TTL or first-time requested.

 Sites with heavy traffic work well with pull CDNs, as traffic is spread out more evenly with only recently-requested content remaining on the CDN.